Last Updated: Jan 10, 2023

 - Vitamin B2, chemically known as riboflavin, is essential for red blood cell production and transporting oxygen throughout the body.
 It also has antioxidant properties and is known to reduce free radicals and reduces the risk of heart disease.

 - Vitamin B3, also known as niacin, is essential for cholesterol regulation.
 It promotes the formation of good cholesterol and so is essential for preventing the onset of heart disease.
 It also known for its anti-acne effects.

 - Vitamin B5, pantothenic acid, is essential for fat and carbohydration metabolism.
 It also is required for the production of hormones including testosterone and cortisol (stress hormones).
 It is also beneficial for the skin by reducing anti-aging effects including reducing brown spots.

 - Vitamin B6 or pyridoxine, has a major role to play in sleep and mood regulation.
 It produces various neurotransmitters like serotonin, melatonin, and norepinephrine which are essential for emotional well-being.
 It also has anti-inflammatory properties and is useful in conditions like rheumatoid arthritis.

 - Vitamin B12 or cobalamin is essential to ensure that other vitamins are functioning properly.
 B12 deficiency leads to anaemia, as it enables the red blood cells to carry oxygen throughout the body.
-It is mostly present in non-vegetarian foods and supplements are commonly administered in anaemic people.
-If you wish to discuss about any specific problem, you can consult a neurologist and ask a free question.
+It is mostly present in non-vegetarian foods and Vitamin B12 Supplements.
+If you wish to discuss any specific problem, you can consult a neurologist and ask a free question.